kylereddoch/kylereddoch.github.io/_now/now-jan-2022.md

 Well from now and for the next 4 years, my main hobby will be getting through college.
 Around that, I am still working on learning Swift and SwiftUI, developing Scriptable scripts, and just keeping up with my development skills.

 I think that sum's it up for this update of What I'm Up To Right Now.
 Until next time, cheers 🍻.

-{% include now.html %}

-P.S.
-You can find the full history of these updates [here](https://www.kylereddoch.me/tags/#now).